 Field Types Reference

 Pactly forms support 14 field types.
-Each type collects a different kind of data and renders a different input in the form.
-This reference covers every type, its configuration options, and when to use it.
+Each collects a different kind of data and renders a different input.
+The table below is the quick reference; the sections that follow add configuration detail for the types that need it.

 When to use: Contract descriptions, special instructions, party names, addresses, or any open-ended question.